Albanian Americans: Post-World War II

 After World War II the Albanians who emigrated to the U.S. were mostly political emigrants, and by 1970 the figure rose to around 17,000.

 Following the Expulsion of Cham Albanians from Greece in the aftermath of World War II, many of them migrated to the United States, asserting that the Communist government in Albania discriminated against and persecuted them.
 They managed to retain their traditions and language, and created in 1973 the Chameria Human Rights Association which later merged and became Albanian American Organization Chameria which aimed to protect their rights. (see Cham Albanians).

 Allowing for the families that had abandoned their mother tongue, it is estimated that around 70,000 US citizens with an Albanian background lived in the US in 1980.

 In the 1990s, many Albanians from Albania, Montenegro, Serbia, and the Republic of North Macedonia emigrated to the United States as refugees of war.
-Another Albanian American (Kosovan-Americans) community in the Riverside/San Bernardino area of California includes Kosovans who entered the United States at the March Joint Air Reserve Base in Riverside.
+Another Albanian American (Kosovan-Americans) community in the Riverside/San Bernardino area of California includes Kosovars who entered the United States at the March Joint Air Reserve Base in Riverside.

+A wave of mass immigration came in 1992 with the breakup of Yugoslavia and it continued in the 1990s.
+Some Catholic ethnic Albanians from Montenegro entered the United States from Mexico and settled in Detroit.

-Arbëreshe Americans
+Arbëreshë Americans

-Some of the first ethnic Albanians to arrive in the United States were immigrants from Italy who descended from a group of Albanians known as the Arbëreshe.
-The Arbëreshe were a group of Albanians who fled to the Kingdom of Naples and to the Kingdom of Sicily in the 15th century to avoid invasion by the Ottoman Empire.
+Some of the first ethnic Albanians to arrive in the United States were immigrants from Italy who descended from a group of Albanians known as the Arbëreshë.
+The Arbëreshë were a group of Albanians who fled to the Kingdom of Naples and to the Kingdom of Sicily in the 15th century to avoid invasion by the Ottoman Empire.

 This group of Albanians is distinguishable from other Albanian Americans due to their Italianized names, as well as their Albanian Greek Catholic religion.
-Nevertheless, Arbëreshe have a strong sense of identity, and are unique in that they speak an archaic dialect of Tosk Albanian called Arbëresh, which does not have any Ottoman influence.
+Nevertheless, Arbëreshë have a strong sense of identity, and are unique in that they speak an archaic dialect of Tosk Albanian called Arbëresh, which does not have any Ottoman influence.

-Greater New Orleans has a large Arbëresh community, mostly descended from 19th century Sicilian immigrants.
-Oftentimes, wherever there are Italians, there are a few Arbëreshe mixed with them.
-Arbëreshe Americans, therefore, are often indistinguishable from Italian Americans due to being assimilated into the Italian American community.
+Greater New Orleans has a history of an Arbëreshë community, mostly descended from 19th century Sicilian immigrants.
+Oftentimes, wherever there are Italians, there are a few Arbëreshë mixed with them.
+Arbëreshë Americans, therefore, are often indistinguishable from Italian Americans due to being assimilated into the greater Italian American community.

 Population

 Demographics

-According to the American Community Survey (ACS) for 2012 the number of Albanians in the USA had grown to 214,300.
-The ethnic Albanian population in the US is highly concentrated in few places.
-With over 60,000 Albanian-Americans, the largest community is in New York which dominates as a center of the Albanian community.
-There is a sizeable Albanian community around the Bronx, especially around Belmont and Bedford Park as well as parts of Westchester County such as Yonkers.
-Some 43,400 live in Michigan, about 21,300 live in Massachusetts, approximately 20,000 live in Ohio (in Greater Cleveland, especially Lakewood and the West Side of Cleveland), 15,300 live in Illinois and about 12,000 live in Connecticut.
-The three largest communities (New York, Michigan and Massachusetts) account for 58% of the total Albanian-American population.
+The top 10 cities in the United States that have the most Albanian Americans.

+Albanians tend to live in the Upper South, the Midwest, and the Northeast.
+The Albanian community is generally concentrated in the Northeast, with populations mostly in New York City, Yonkers area, Waterbury, Connecticut area, Philadelphia, Boston and nearby Quincy.
+There are some Albanian communities in Florida, mainly in the Jacksonville area.
+The main other Albanian communities are in the Midwest, such as in Metro Detroit, Michigan, and Chicagoland.
+There are few Albanian communities elsewhere, with a small population in California and a slightly higher proportion in Texas, especially Dallas.